ReVanced/revanced-manager/docs/2_4_settings.md

   Override the API and change the source of ReVanced Patches.

+- ### 🆕 Auto update patches

+  Automatically fetch the latest ReVanced Patches.

+- ### 🪛 Allow changing patches selection

+  Allows the user to change the patches selection from the default selection.

-- ### 🧪 Experimental ReVanced Patches support
+- ### 🔍 Version compatibility check

-  Lift app version constraints from ReVanced Patches.
-This allows you to patch any version of an app, even if the patch is not explicitly compatible with it.
+  Constrains ReVanced Patches to supported app versions.
+Disable this to patch any version of an app, even if the patch is not explicitly compatible with it.

-- ### 🧑‍🔬 Experimental universal support
+- ### 🧑‍🔬 Show universal patches

   This will show or hide ReVanced Patches, which are not meant for any app in particular but rather for all apps but may not work on all apps.

-- ### 🔑 Export, import or delete keystore
+- ### 🔑 Export, import or regenerate keystore

   Manage the keystore used to sign patched apps.